How to Open a Thai Bank Account as a Foreigner

 The third major Thai bank on our list, KBank is worth considering if you’re a foreigner.
 However, there’s one notable downside: Kasikornbank is widely known as an everyman’s company.

 KBank’s Thai name is translated to “farmer’s bank”.
 Practically every local has an account with them and they don’t require a minimum deposit.
-Thus, despite a very large presence, you’ll commonly encounter long lines at branches and ATMs alike.

 Rounding out the top five largest banks in Thailand are Bank of Ayudhya (Krungsri) and Krung Thai (KTB).

-Of course, there are smaller local banks in Thailand as well.
-They might have advantages (lower interest rates, niche services, etc.) if you’re a Thai citizen.
-But if you’re a foreigner, dealing with them is normally harder than if you used a top 10 bank.
+Of course, there are even smaller local banks in Thailand as well.
+They might have unique advantages (lower interest rates, niche services, etc.) if you’re a Thai citizen.

 Foreign Banks in Thailand